python-greenlet/greenlet/docs/python_threads.rst

 considered to be dead.
-This has been changed in greenlet 2.0; however, observing this property is still a race condition, and, on some platforms (those that cannot use the C runtime to detect when a thread exits), not guaranteed (because of the potential for uncollectable reference cycles to keep the Python thread state alive).
+This has been changed in greenlet 2.0; however, observing this property is still a race condition, and, on some platforms (those that cannot use the C runtime to detect when a thread exits), not guaranteed (because of the potential for uncollectible reference cycles to keep the Python thread state alive).
 In addition, this is considered an implementation detail and may not be true in all greenlet implementations.